PtX Hub in India

 To advance its energy transition goals through bilateral cooperation, since 2006 India has a standing platform for policy-level dialogue with Germany,the India-Germany Energy Forum (IGEF).
 Within this framework, both countries agreed in May 2022 to establish an Indo-German Green Hydrogen Task Force to strengthen collaboration around the production, utilisation, storage and distribution of green hydrogen and its derivatives.

 The PtX Hub’s work in India at a glance

 1. Policy advice on sustainability, standards, and certification

-- Supporting the establishment and facilitation of the Indo-German Green Hydrogen Task Force
+- Transport, Storage and Consumption Meeting of Indo-German Green Hydrogen Task Force on 19 January 2023

-- Organising workshops and conferences on the sustainability criteria currently discussed in the EU for green hydrogen imports incl. certification and on safety standards in the production, transport, and storage of green hydrogen, ammonia, and methanol
+- Organising workshops and conferences on the sustainability criteria currently discussed in the EU for green hydrogen imports, including certification and safety standards in the production, transport, and storage of green hydrogen, ammonia, and methanol.

 2. Analysis of India’s PtX potential

 - Industry-specific assessment of potential for PtX uptake and defossilisation impact

 3. Strengthening knowledge on PtX of key stakeholders

 - Conducting Train-of-trainers programme for Indian energy professionals

 - Facilitating study and delegation visits to Germany